oceanhackweek/ohw25_proj_datadashboard_llm/README.md

 Build UI, connect llm to one data set for initial testing, extend as far as we can

 ## Results/Findings
+In the works...

 ## Lessons Learned
+In the works...

 ## References
+In the works...